 The Remuneration Committee meets at least three times per year, and is responsible for all elements of remuneration of the Executive Directors, the Chairman, and senior employees.
 Refer to the terms of reference below for more detail.

-On Admission in March 2015, a new remuneration policy was adopted by the Committee.
-This policy is structured so as to ensure that the main elements of remuneration are linked to Company strategy, in line with best practice and aligned with shareholders’ interests.
+At the AGM in September 2018, a new remuneration policy was approved by shareholders.
+This policy is structured to ensure that the main elements of remuneration are linked to Company strategy, in line with best practice and aligned with shareholders’ interests.

 The Disclosure Committee meets on an ad-hoc basis as required to assist the Board in discharging its responsibilities relating to monitoring the existence of Inside Information and its disclosure to the market.